KCampbell22/learn-python3-the-hard-way/README.md

 1: A First Good Program  [learn-python3-the-hard-way](ex-1.py)
 - This program introduces the print() function.
 - Program that includes mulitple print() statements.

+2: Comments and Pound Characters [Exercise 2] (ex-2.py)
+- This program includes comments and pound characters.
+- This program demonstrates what comments are and how they are used.